myanmarcyberyouths/mCal/README.md

 ## Getting Started

-To get started with the Myanmar Calendar software, simply download the software for your operating system (MacOS, Linux, or Windows) from our website or GitHub page.
+To get started with the Myanmar Calendar software, simply download the software for your operating system (macOS, Linux, or Windows) from our website or GitHub page.
 Once downloaded, double-click on the app to launch it.

 ## Usage